Talkarcabbage/Commandlin/readme.md

     val someOtherArguments = listOf("This is a test") val author = Author("Steve")

-    //This process statement has a 0 for its permission object, but our command requires 1 val failedResult = readmeCMD.process("test", listOf("This should not print"), 0, author) println(failedResult)
+    val failedResult = readmeCMD.process("test", listOf("This should not print"), 0, author)
+    println(failedResult)
     val successResult = readmeCMD.process("test", someArguments, 1, author)